navicore/navipod/README.md

 The primary use case of the tool is to get quick answers to replica and pod and ingress state.

-The tool also captures data to an embedded DB for exporting as RDS.
+The tool also captures data to an embedded DB for exporting as RDF.

 It will get Prometheus data from pods which are annotated for Prometheus using the convention: